 - Satisfactory Standing: For promotion, a student must pass all courses and obtain a minimum GPA of 2.0. - b.
 Foundational Course Minimum Pass: Students wishing to proceed in the Nursing program must achieve a grade of at least C+ in the foundational Nursing courses.
 A student who has not passed all foundational courses may not be able to progress.
 Academic performance in the program is reviewed and considered in determining continuation in the program.
 If a student receives a grade less than C+ in the second attempt of a foundational course, the student will normally be required to withdraw from the program (See Reregistration in Courses).

 Foundational Courses:

-Bachelor of Science in Nursing (BScN) After Degree Program:
+Bachelor of Science in Nursing (BScN) After Degree Program and BScN Honors Program for After Degree Students: